Voilaah/skillup-doc/docs/integration/index.md

 SkillUp can perform two types of courses integration:

-- [complete integration](/integration/courses/list) of your courses content (except medias) in SkillUp platform
+- complete integration of your courses content (except medias) in the SkillUp platform
-- partial integration of your courses (course preview page) in SkillUp platform
+- partial integration of your courses (course preview page) in the SkillUp platform
 - data analytics (i.e.: courses enrollment, course grade, ... )

 ## Student Integration